IQON-global/iqon-scripts/memory-bank/activeContext.md

 2. Matches them to web apps via tenant ID extraction
 3. Identifies target resource groups where the web apps reside
 4. Moves resources to reunite them with their web apps

+### 2. Azure DevOps Release Agent Pool Updater

+Addresses the need to update Agent Pools for Azure DevOps release definitions that follow a specific naming pattern.
+This tool allows DevOps engineers to easily update the Agent Pool configuration across multiple release definitions, ensuring consistent deployment environments.

+The script implements a solution that:

+1. Connects to Azure DevOps using Azure AD authentication
+2. Finds release definitions matching the pattern "iqon-sticos-{tenantId}"
+3. Updates the Agent Pool to "Iqon Sticos VMSS 2" for all matching releases
+4. Provides detailed logging and supports dry-run mode for testing

 ## Implementation Status